10 B2B Marketing Trends For 2023-2026

 Storybrand advises companies that want to integrate storytelling into their B2B marketing strategy.
 And they’ve grown by leaps and bounds over the last few years.

-Searches for Storybrand have seen long-term, sustained growth.
+Searches for "Storybrand" have seen long-term, sustained growth (106% over 5 years).

 10. Personas Help B2B Businesses Reach the Right People

-Interest in customer personas is up 76% over 5 years.
+Interest in "customer personas" is up 176% over 5 years.

 Customer personas are important for any company’s marketing.